apache/usergrid/sdks/nodejs/README.md

 ##Overview
-Apigee provides this Node.js package, which simplifies the process of making API calls to App Services from within Node.js.
-The Apigee App Services Node.js package is available as an open-source project in github and we welcome your contributions and suggestions.
-The repository is located at:
+This Node.js package, which simplifies the process of making API calls to App Services from within Node.js, is provided by [Apigee](http://apigee.com) and is available as an open-source project on github.
+We welcome your contributions and suggestions.
+The repository is located here:

 <https://github.com/apigee/usergrid-node-package>